Commercial Deployment Security Policies¶

 Image hardening¶

-All container images are hardened by Second Front engineers using Game Warden’s official image hardening scripts.
-This process is verified by the security team as part of the security review.
-Only hardened images are eligible for promotion to staging or production environments.
+Second Front engineers harden all container images using Game Warden's official image hardening scripts.
+The security team verifies this process as part of the security review.
+Only hardened images qualify for promotion to staging or production environments.

 DAST and SAST requirements¶